AndreiRegiani/andreiregiani.github.io/about.md

 permalink: /about/
 ---

 Hello there.
-I'm specializing in Python for back-end, automation scripts and data analysis, with focus in security as well. *Seriously your passwords are still stored in plain-text?*
+I'm a software developer specializing in Python for web development, automation scripts and data analysis.

 ## Bio
 Born in Brazil, 1992, I started coding at the age of thirteen in C/C++, programming has been my hobby and profession since then.
-After have worked with PHP, C++ and Haxe, today I choose Python for most of my projects.
+After working with PHP, C++ and Haxe, for the last years Python has become my primary language for new projects.

 ## Places lived
 * Ukraine (present)